garfieldius/t3ll/README.md

 t3ll locallang.xml
 ```

-In the first case, the file can have a language prefix (or not), t3ll will automatically load all available translations within the same folder. eg.: loading the file `fr.locallang.xlf` will also load `locallang.xlf` and `it.locallang.xlf`, but not `fr.locallang_be.xlf`.
+In the former case, the file can have a language prefix, or not. t3ll will automatically load all available translations within the same folder, but only that have the same *base name*. eg.: loading the file `fr.locallang.xlf` will also load `locallang.xlf` and `it.locallang.xlf`, but not `fr.locallang_be.xlf`.

 If a file does not exist, it will be created.